 Aggravated Assault An unlawful attack by one person upon another for inflicting severe aggravated bodily injury.
-This type of assault is usually accompanied by the use of a weapon or by means likely to produce death or great bodily harm.
+This type of assault is usually accompanied

 (It is not necessary that injury resulting from an aggravated assault when a gun, knife, or other weapon is used which could and probably would result in serious personal injury if the crime were successfully completed.)